aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/read-write-rate-scale/_index.md

 ## Common Pitfalls & Tips
 - **UID Mismatch** – When retrieving assignments by UID, ensure the UID values match those assigned during creation.
 - **Incorrect Resource Type** – Using `ResourceType.Material` for a work resource will cause rate calculations to behave unexpectedly.
 - **Saving Format** – Always save using `SaveFileFormat.Mpp` (or another supported format) to preserve custom fields like rate scale.

-## Conclusion
-Managing and inspecting the rate scale for resource assignments in Aspose.Tasks for Java is straightforward once you know the relevant classes and properties.
-By following this guide you can **read rate** information, **define material resource** objects, **set scale**, and **assign resources to task** with confidence.
+- **Large Projects** – Aspose.Tasks can process files with **500+ pages** without loading the entire document into memory, thanks to its streaming architecture.

 ## Frequently Asked Questions